Shares mostly lower in Asia after retreat on Wall Street

 Shares mostly lower in Asia after retreat on Wall StreetNew

-Shares are mostly lower in Asia after a late slide in big technology companies left indexes broadly lower on Wall Street, breaking a seven-day winning streak for the S&P 500.
-Tokyo’s Nikkei 225 index edged higher on Wednesday while the Shanghai Composite index sank 2%.
+Shares are mostly lower in Asia after Wall Street pumped the brakes on its recent rally, breaking a seven-day winning streak for the S&P 500.
+Tokyo’s Nikkei 225 index edged higher on Wednesday while the Shanghai Composite index sank 1.6%.
 Overnight, gains for banks and industrial companies were offset by declines in big-name tech stocks like Apple and Microsoft.
 Those stocks have far outpaced the rest of the market this year as investors bet they could still thrive in a stay-at-home economy.
 Treasury yields rose, suggesting that pessimism about the economy is easing.